-"Turn away mine eyes from beholding vanity; and quicken (enliven) thou me in thy way" (Psalm 119:37).
+"Turn away mine eyes from beholding vanity; and quicken (enliven) Thou me in Thy way" (Psalm 119:37).

 The Psalmist was wise.
 He knew that he could not overcome the lust of the flesh by his own devices and determinations.
 So he prayed, asking God to redirect his focus from death to life.
 We must join him by consistently asking our Heavenly Father to turn our attention more and more to the person and work of the Lord Jesus.
-He is already working in us to do so, but our request is a vital part of the process whereby we are actively engaged in true and living relationship with God.
-Being aware of both our fleshly tendency to distraction and God's faithful working to focus our gaze toward life will foster such prayer in us.
+He is already working in us to do so, but our request is a vital part of the process whereby we actively engage ourselves in true and living relationship with God.
+Awareness of both our fleshly tendency toward distraction and God's faithful working to focus our gaze toward life will foster such prayer in us.
 The result will be a life that is more truly lived because we are looking away from the Sarahs of our lives unto the Savior of our life.
 "My expectation is from Him" (Psalm 62:5).

 "Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, looking unto Jesus, the author and finisher of our faith" (Hebrews 12:2).